 Looking for a place to eat?

-Cafe Express is located on the lower level of the Audrey Jones Beck Building.
-Kids’ meals are available.
-You may also visit a selection of Houston's finest food trucks in the parking lot adjacent to the sculpture garden.
-If you brought your own food and drinks, feel free to eat them in the sculpture garden.
+The MFA Café is located in the Beck Building.
+You may also visit a selection of daily food trucks in the parking lot adjacent to Cullen Sculpture Garden.
+If you brought your own food and drinks, feel free to eat them in the Sculpture Garden.
+More Info